48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Allow doodling or coloring while listening

-• Brisk self-massage, tickle or rub to arms, face, hair, neck
+• Brisk self-massage, a light touch tickle, or rub the arms, face, hair, neck

-• Fan with paper (or stand in front of a fan!)
+• Fan with paper (or sit or stand in front of a fan)

 Oral sensory and oral motor input to the mouth is very powerful for the nervous system and brain.
 It’s calming and alerting and really helps with concentration.

-Think of kids (and even adults for that matter!) that always chew on their shirt, pencil, or fingers.
+Think of kids (and even adults for that matter!) that need gum or a toothpick, or who always chew on their shirt, pencil, or fingernails.

-The biting input to the jaw gives so much feedback to the brain.
+The biting input to the jaw gives so much feedback to the brain (proprioceptive input.)
 It’s great for relieving stress and helping increase attention!

 Examples of mouth strategies (oral motor and oral sensory input) that increase focus: